MikeTaylor/scottkit/manual/reference.md

 	*GOLDEN FISH*

-However, in some cases, it may be convenient to define items at some other point in a `sac` file - for example, some authors may prefer to list all rooms together, then all items together.
+However, in some cases, it may be convenient to define items at some other point in a ScottKit file - for example, some authors may prefer to list all rooms together, then all items together.
 In such cases, an item may be relocated to its correct starting room by providing a `%at` directive followed by the name of that room: